espressodespresso/espressodespresso/README.md

 # Hi there 👋
 I'm Harry, online presence as espressodespresso.
-I'm currently studying BEng Software Engineering with aspirations to continue onto a masters degree.
-I mainly work with OOP languages, with CSharp being my main language.
-If you would like to contact me, either reach out by email or twitter!
+So far, I've finalised a BEng in Software Engineering, now continuing onto an MEng in Electrical and Computer Engineering.
+Currently, my main interest is within the Typescript programming language, but I've worked with many different types.
+If you would like to contact me, either reach out by email or Twitter (X)!

 ## Skills and Experience
+* ⌨️ Typescript
 * #️⃣ CSharp
 * ☕ Java
-* ⌨️ Typescript
 * 🚦 GoLang
+* ⚙️ Rust

 <!--
 **espressodespresso/espressodespresso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.